ArkScript-lang/Ark/doc/main.md

 `()[]{}` are all equal, even if they are different to you.
 You can use the ones you want, or all of them, just to organize your code more easily!

 `1257756` and `-7854` are numbers.
-Internally, they are stored on `dozerg::HugeNumber`, which allows to store really big numbers without the usual limitation (32 or 64 bits).
+Internally, they are stored on `Ark::BigNum`, which allows to store really big numbers without the usual limitation (32 or 64 bits).

 `"hello world"` is a string.